 Elkie collects scores of various small fish.
 Tiny goldfish, yellow black-striped, crayfish, crabs, blue ones – maybe 10 varieties – to make an aquarium.

 Later, she cried, howled back home at night when all the fish had died (and the howling interrupted our sex—an intense session gripping towards mutual orgasm but ultimately a child crying isn’t sexy and so we stopped, opened the door to attend to the sad, young face as Erica’s sister and husband were out).

 The boys clambered up high to cut coconuts and then, with a machete, sliced them open for all to consume the milk and fruit.

 Today Erica’s son, Felix, finds a balloon under our bed and attempts to blow it up but can’t.
 He asks Erica to help.
 She’s shocked—a used condom; she says, it’s not a balloon.
 “What is it, ma?”
 Says “something for adults”—as she throws it in the rubbish box.

 All the kids have refused to go to school for the second day running.
 Threats from Pa came to nothing.

 The children all seem to be hungry or are they bored?
-All scraps are eaten.
-What rare-food-treats I buy are secreted away from the fridge—cheese slices by slice, day by day, a open tin of fruit spoonful by spoonful.
-I don’t mind but I wonder what they usually eat?
+All scraps eaten.
+What rare-food-treats I buy is secreted away from the fridge—cheese slices by slice, day by day, an open tin of fruit spoonful by spoonful.
+I don’t mind, but I wonder what they usually eat?

-Every second day Erica and I have gone to the market for fruit and vege and to the supermarket for the a few luxury goods—biscuits, batteries, tinned sausages, chocolate milk.
+Every second day Erica and I have gone to the market for fruit and veg and to the supermarket for a few luxury goods—biscuits, batteries, tinned sausages, chocolate milk.

-And everyday Erica has cooked – and thru my money the kids have been fed better than they would usually eat, like grilled fish with many veggie dishes. but today, Felix was content to eat plain rice.
+And everyday Erica has cooked – and thru my money I have fed the kids better than they would usually eat, like a grilled fish with many veggie dishes.
+But today, Felix was content to eat plain rice.

 Yesterday, Lukey was frying bananas for everyone.